 The Fund sets an annual target for increasing the number of buildings with an A label or higher label and BREEAM Very good or higher label.
+The energy labels are determined by a certified advisor or validated by an assessor in the case of BREEAM.
 The labels and certificates are registered in our administration system.
 The progress of improving the number of labels/certificates is monitored from this system.